+In this blog post, I answer the most frequently asked PA sentencing questions.
 Appearing in court for sentencing in a criminal case can be confusing and a highly stressful experience for most people.
-Many different factors can effect whether you receive a sentence of probation, house arrest, county jail time, or a state prison sentence.
+Also, many different factors can affect whether you receive a sentence of probation, house arrest, county jail time, or a state prison sentence.

 Being unprepared for your sentencing hearing can have disastrous results.
 This blog post will answer the most common questions I have received from clients facing sentencing for a criminal offense in Bucks County, Montgomery County and the surrounding PA counties.

 What is the Pennsylvania Sentencing Guidelines?

 Prosecutors and judges use the Pennsylvania Sentencing Guidelines to determine the range of the minimum and maximum part of your sentence.
 The Pennsylvania Sentencing Commission created the sentencing guidelines to ensure more consistency in criminal sentencing.

 What Factors are Considered in Calculating the Sentencing Guidelines?

 The prosecutor calculates your sentencing guideline range by using a sentencing chart that combines your prior record score and the offense gravity score for your current offense.
 An offense gravity score can be as low as 1 (possession of a small amount of marijuana) or as high as 14 (3rd degree murder).

 What is a Prior Record Score?